- Travel and Places»

 After our adventure through Mornington Peninsula, we drove on toward Phillip Island.
 On the way, we stopped at Maru Fauna Park to try some close animal encounters, then reached our destination at Phillip Island to see the amazing penguins!

-This was a pitstop we needed to make, while traveling toward Phillip Island.
-We opted to try the animal Close Encounters package.
-We petted a dingo, fed a koala, and held a wombat, which was feisty and squirmy.
+This was a pit stop we needed to make while traveling toward Phillip Island.
+We opted to stop at Maru Fauna Park and checked out the many animal encounter packages they had available.
+We petted a dingo, fed a koala, and held a wombat, which was feisty and squirmy (and not recommended).
 The caretaker had to hold the wombat still for us to pet it.
 This may be why it doesn't look like they offer that animal in the close encounter package anymore.
 They have a very interesting setup and was worth the unforgettable experience.
 We even saw these seemingly innocent, but very ferocious Tasmanian Devils.
 You can't get too close to them because they will bite.
-Luckily these two were caged, but they posed nicely when I took their picture!
+Luckily these two were caged, but they posed nicely when we took their picture!

-The Penguin Parade is one phenomenon that we couldn't miss!
-We sat in the sea-side bleachers at dusk, and waited for just the right moment to see hundreds of little penguins swimming to shore, after hunting for food.
+The Penguin Parade on Philip Island is one phenomenon that we couldn't miss!
+We sat in the sea-side bleachers at dusk and waited for just the right moment to see hundreds of little penguins swimming to shore, after hunting for food.
 They waddled their way into the sand dunes to find their nests.
 We will remember this experience for the rest of our lives.
 It was truly amazing!
-I wish I could have taken more pictures, but the one above of the little penguin under the boardwalk was the only one that came out, since it was just barely light enough in that spot.
+I wish I could have taken more pictures, but the one above of the little penguin under the boardwalk was the only one that came out since it was just barely light enough in that spot before the sun went down.

 Wine tasting in Yarra Valley

-We enjoyed wine tasting and spectacular views, while visiting these exquisite vineyards in Yarra Valley.
+We enjoyed wine tasting and the spectacular views while visiting exquisite vineyards in Yarra Valley.
 The two places that we had time to visit (Domaine Chandon Winery and Rochford Wines) in Coldstream, VIC were sensational!
 It was such a wonderful area to visit and the wine was fantastic!

-This zoo displayed an impressive collection of animals and some that we hadn't yet seen.
-There were flying foxes, platypuses, koalas, wombats, echidna, and so much more!
+The Healesville Sanctuary had an impressive collection of animals.
+Thankfully, they offered exhibits for some of the animals that we hadn't seen yet on our trip.
+This zoo had a fascinating display of critters, including flying foxes, platypuses, koalas, wombats, echidnas, and so much more!
 It was a great way to spend a good part of the day.

-As for the city of Melbourne, we merely grazed the surface by stopping in to attend a wedding, so we weren’t able to see the many other attractions that this city had to offer.
-Please leave details in the comment section below, if you've been lucky enough to explore more of this amazing city.
+As for the city of Melbourne, we merely grazed the surface by stopping in to attend a wedding at a local resort, so we weren’t able to see the many other Melbourne attractions the area had to offer.

 © 2017 Joan Dragonfly